bluefroguk1/empire-dump/content/Library/On The Nature Of The Vallorn/Reference Materials/Recent History And Present Situation/Historical Research Into The Life And Times Of Drustan Of The Briar.md

 "How could you not remember if it was so huge?"
 I asked and Arrayne looked at me and said "yes, how could that happen to a troubadour who spent their life focusing on retaining details?"
 They didn't say so, but I suspect [[Night magic]]"

 Ysabel quickly turns to the idea of a night [[Mage]] she knows and might speak to, to ask, but the page turns quickly to youthful daydreaming, nothing of more use.
-As a researcher though, I ask the question "if there was something [[Worth]] hiding with night [[Magic]], then perhaps there was a plan worth knowing about rather than just a Briar caught in the obsessions of their [[Lineage]]?"
+As a researcher though, I ask the question "if there was something [[Worth]] hiding with night [[Magic]], then perhaps there was a plan worth knowing about rather than just a Briar caught in the obsessions of their Lineage?"
 I cannot find evidence of it though.
 Nothing for the forty years or more following that last meeting.

 **On the name, recurring into the present**